-Not only because the comforts I get from doing that.
+Computer science to me is a powerful companion that allows me to achieve my dreams.
 I wish that one day, people around me will respect and support my interest in Computer Science, instead of interpreting my interest into an excuse to play video games.